 Under the influence

 It’s easy to see the influence trad music has had on Irish rockers such as The Pogues, U2 and Thin Lizzy.
-The Pogues paired up their electric guitars with traditional Irish instruments such as the tin whistle, bodhrán (handheld Irish drum) and fiddles, to create a thrilling mix of trad and rock.
+The Pogues paired their electric guitars up with traditional Irish instruments such as the tin whistle, bodhrán (handheld Irish drum) and fiddles.
+This created a thrilling mix of trad and rock.

 One traditional Irish music song influencing rock stars across several generations – that’s powerful stuff.
 We reckon it’s the rebellious spirit you find in trad music that attracts the rock stars.
 You know, the love of mischief and adventure.
 They can’t get enough of it.

 Think a friend might enjoy this article?
 Click

 Traditional Irish music remains very popular in Ireland today.
 Every night of the week across Ireland’s cities, towns and villages, pubs rock to the sounds of trad.
 Our

 traditional Irish pubs are copied the world over, but you can never beat the genuine article.
 Our festivals all come with a healthy serving of trad music, from the Galway Arts Festival to the Westport Food Festival.
 The William Kennedy Piping Festival celebrates the unique Uileann pipes in County Armagh.
 Trad music ROCKS!